Exception Management

 Like any other module in eramba, each exception record supports comments and attachments that allow you to record all review interactions (including approvals) by users, making email discussions unnecessary.

-You can use notifications that trigger a number of days before or after the expected expiration date, or whenever someone writes a comment or attachment.
 The notification can be set to send an email or trigger an API call.
-These notifications will allow you to reach out to the Exception Requester role in order to revalidate the exception or notify them when something changes.
+These notifications will allow you to reach out to the Exception Requester role to revalidate the exception or notify them when something changes.

 Like any other module in eramba powerful filters allow you to query the system in thousands of different ways (e.g. display all expired policy exceptions, display all exceptions used in PCI-DSS, Display exceptions which are about to expire, etc.).